terminus-community/ttracker/README.md

 ### Groups

-* `/api/groups/send_invite` - receive a user email as a string or user id, invite user to a group (needs notification mechanism, *I'll have to describe notifications table and a method to refresh said notifications**)
+* `/api/groups/send_invite` - receive a user email as a string or user id, invite user to a group
+* `/api/groups/check_invites` - check for existing invites, needs a regular (1 min) refresh interval and makes me think that tracking events and this part fit into a common WebSocket API, to be honest.
 * `/api/groups/accept_invite` - accepts an invite notification
 * `/api/groups/add` - receive a user id, group name, create a new group, return its id
 * `/api/groups/remove` - receive a group id, user id, session token, check if user can remove group, remove if possible, return an error otherwise